nithyalokuge/CS7025/README.md

 ## Overview

 These labs include practical exercises to provide hands-on experience with the concepts discussed in lectures.
+Some exercises were assigned by the professor, and I also did some on my own to understand the topics better.

 ## Lab Contents